-To be fair, the IPVanish Mac, Windows, and Linux clients do a good job of communicating a complicated set of features as clearly as possible.
-When choosing a server, for example, you can either select it from a map or view a more typical list of servers.
-It’s also easy to add servers to a favorites list for easy reference later.
+Truth be told, the Windows VPN, Mac VPN, and Linux VPN clients do a good job of communicating their sets of features in a pretty clear way.
+For instance, when choosing a server you can either select it from a user-friendly map or view a more typical list of servers.
+Also, you can easily add servers to a favorites list for easy reference later.

-IPVanish is more efficient than other VPN clients in a few notable ways.
-When you enter the map view, for example, you’ll see a selection of general locations rather than hundreds of markers for each individual server.
-From there, you can click on an area to quickly connect to the best connection in the region – and we much prefer this map compared to NordVPN's.
+In terms of efficiency, IPVanish is a little stronger than most of its competitors in a couple of ways.
+Once you enter a map, for instance, you’ll see a selection of general locations rather than hundreds of markers for each individual server.
+From there, you can click on an area to quickly connect to the best connection in the region - and we find this map superior to NordVPN's.

-Similarly, the kill switch offers an immediate shutdown in case of any issues with the VPN connection.
-During testing, it consistently worked in response to a variety of interruptions, making sure that our traffic would never be exposed.
-Keep in mind that it’s disabled by default, so you’ll need to turn it on manually before getting started.
+While the client's kill switch isn't enabled by default, we turned it on and ran a few tests.
+During them, it consistently worked in response to a variety of interruptions, making sure that our traffic would never be exposed – just don’t forget to turn it on manually before getting started.

 How good are IPVanish’s mobile apps?

-iOS has its own restrictions on split tunneling, so it’s no surprise that that feature is limited to Android devices.
-On the other hand, it’s less clear why ping and server load times are displayed in the iOS server list but completely hidden on Android.
-In the same way, the iPhone app carries over the Favorites system from the desktop client, but this function is missing from the Android version.
+Since iOS has its own restrictions on split tunneling, it’s no fault of IPVanish's that the feature is reserved for Android devices.
+On the other hand, it’s less clear why ping and server load times are displayed in the iOS server list but fully hidden on Android.
+In a similar way, the iPhone app carries over the Favorites system from the desktop client, but this function is missing from the Android version.

-Unfortunately, the mobile apps only receive infrequent updates.
-After a minor 3.5.0 iPhone update that introduced dark mode, Siri, Spanish language support, and Dynamic Type support, it was roughly a year before the next iOS update, which merely added app themes, the ability to create customer support tickets, improved Dynamic Type support, and a better On Demand settings screen.
-With that in mind, it’s unclear whether the IPVanish team will continue adding any major features or capabilities.
+For some unfortunate reason, the mobile apps don’t seem to be updated often enough.
+After a minor 3.5.0 iPhone update that introduced dark mode, Siri, Spanish language support, and Dynamic Type support, it was roughly a year before the next iOS update, which merely added app themes, the ability to create customer support tickets, improved Dynamic Type support, and a better On-Demand settings screen.

 What customer support does IPVanish offer?